nosas/blog/toonvision/classification/article.md

 ### Binary classification

 Binary classification - also called two-class classification - is the most common type of classification problem.
-It is a problem where the model is trying to predict whether an input example belongs to class A or class B.
+It is a problem where the model predicts whether an input example belongs to class A or class B.

 In this article, we're building a model to predict whether an image is a Toon or a Cog.

 ### Multiclass classification

-On the other hand, multiclass classification is the type of classification problem where the model is trying to predict which *single class* an input example belongs to.
+On the other hand, multiclass classification is the type of classification problem where the model predicts which *single class* an input example belongs to.
 Where binary classification is a two-class problem, multiclass classification is a multi-class problem - meaning three or more classes.
 For instance, the model could predict that an animal belongs to the class of dogs, cats, rabbits, horses, or any other animal.

-In this article, we're building a model to predict which of the four Cog suits an image belongs to.
+In the next article, we'll build a model to predict which of the four Cog suits an image belongs to.
+We can push the model even further to predict which of the 32 Cog names an image belongs to.

 #### Multiclass multilabel classification

-Lastly, multiclass multilabel classification is the type of classification problem where the model is trying to predict which *classes* an input example belongs to.
+Lastly, multiclass multilabel classification is a classification problem where the model predicts which *classes* an input example belongs to.
 For instance, a multiclass multilabel animal classifier can predict not only that an image belongs to the class of dogs, cats, rabbits, etc. but also the specific breed of dog, cat, rabbit, etc.
 Alternatively, a vehicle classifier can predict not only that an image belongs to the class of cars, trucks, motorcycle, etc. but also the specific make and model of car, truck, motorcycle, etc.

 Other practical applications of multiclass multilabel classification include labeling which classes are present in an image.
-An image of a park, for example, could be labeled as containing a tree, a bench, a flower, a pond, etc.
+For example, an image of a park could be labeled as containing a tree, a bench, a flower, a pond, etc.

-We could beef up the Cog suit classifier to a multilabel multiclass classification: Cog state/level/hp/name/suit.
+We could upgrade the single-label multiclass Cog suit classifier to a multilabel multiclass classification model and have it predict Cog state/level/hp/name/suit.
 But this adds unneeded complexity to the model and should be an article of its own.
 In the future, I will surely add the classification of the Cog's state: battle, patrolling, spawning, de-spawning, etc.
 Let's keep it simple for now.